 Sports Injury Treatment & Pain Relief In Seattle

 If you are experiencing swelling, pain, or numbness due to a sports injury, don’t hesitate to seek treatment.
 You don’t want to make your injury worse by pushing through the pain.
-Our team at MindBody Med in Seattle, WA offers a variety of alternative medicine, including holistic chiropractic care, massage therapy, acupuncture, and dry needling.
+Our team at MindBody Med in Seattle, WA offers a variety of alternative medicine, including holistic chiropractic care, massage therapy, and acupuncture.
 We work with all different types of athletes at all different levels.